karthikvadla/examples/image_recognition/Inceptionv3/README.md

 - [pip](https://pypi.org/project/pip/)
 - [virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

-To convert frozen graph to `savedmodel` format and run the client at the end of the example, you must have [requirements.txt](requirements.txt) intalled in your active python environment.
+To convert frozen graph to `SavedModel` format and run the client at the end of the example, you must have [requirements.txt](requirements.txt) intalled in your active python environment.

 ```
 sudo apt-get install -y python python-pip